Axway/mft-convert/content/en/docs/TransferCFT/Updates_and_revisions.md

 - [CORE] You can automatically move a file to a specified directory following a successful file transfer either with folder monitoring [Details](), or without folder monitoring using FACTION [Details](../c_intro_userinterfaces/command_summary/parameter_intro/faction)
 - [CORE] Workingdir is available for SEND and RECV commands.
 [Details](../app_integration_intro/amazon_s3)
 - [CORE]) Added an alert mechanism for the Transfer CFT communication media file (CFTCOM) to indicate that the COM is nearing its threshold.
 [Details](../c_intro_userinterfaces/command_summary/parameter_intro/tlvwarn)
-- [CORE] Extended RCVALLER to include additional file-access type errors.
+- [CORE] Extended RCVALLER to include additional file- access type errors.
 [Details](../c_intro_userinterfaces/command_summary/parameter_intro/rcvaller)
 - [CORE] Enable/disable the PassPort AM persistent cache daemon (CFTSXPAM).
 [Details](../internal_a_m_start_here/about_passport_am/unconf_access_management)
 - [CORE] Added the SORTBY parameter for the DISPLAY and LISTCAT commands.
 [Details](../c_intro_userinterfaces/command_summary/parameter_intro/sortby)
 - [CORE] Added filtering using the ROOTCID parameter for the LISTPKI and PKIEXT commands.
 [Details](../c_intro_userinterfaces/command_summary/parameter_intro/rootcid)
 - [CORE] Symbolic link support for an installation directory path.
 Windows [Details](../cft_intro_install/windows_install_start_here/before_you_start_win), and UNIX [Details](../cft_intro_install/unix_install_start_here/before_you_start_unix)
 - [CORE] Enhanced the CLEARCMD command so that INDEX is optional and you can use a wildcard in the JOBNAME.
 [Details](../c_intro_userinterfaces/about_cftutil/managing_transfer_states/clearcmd_command)
 - [CORE] Added the UCONF cg.metadata.agent parameter, which allows you to specify the Agent to use while connecting to Flow Manager in SaaS mode.
-- [CORE] Added SAML signature support on Windows and HPUX-ia64.
+- [CORE] Added SAML signature support on Windows and HPUX- ia64.
 - [CORE] Improved overall SFTP implementations so that there are now SecureTransport metadata extensions for Sentinel Monitoring, and an increased PART ID field of up to 64 characters.
 - [CORE] Removed support for the EBICS protocol.
 - [API] Added ability to manage hosts and nodes using REST APIs.
-[Details](http://apidocs.axway.com/swagger-ui/index.html?productname=transfercft&productversion=3.6&filename=transfercft-swagger-api.json)
+[Details](http://apidocs.axway.com/swagger- ui/index.html?productname=transfercft&productversion=3.6&filename=transfercft- swagger- api.json)
 - [API] PKI management for REST APIs and the UI.
 [Details](../c_intro_userinterfaces/web_copilot_ui/cftssl/pkicer)
 - [API] Increased the default number of REST API server workers from 1 to 4.
-- [GUI] Added a homepage to the Web-based UI.
+- [GUI] Added a homepage to the Web- based UI.
-- [GUI] Integrated the Swagger UI in the Web-based UI.
+- [GUI] Integrated the Swagger UI in the Web- based UI.
 - [SECURITY] Added brute force protection. *Available on Unix, IBM i, HP NonStop, and Windows *[Details](../c_intro_userinterfaces/web_copilot_ui)
-- [SECURITY] Added support for 4096-bit key for certificates generated during registration with {{< TransferCFT/suitevariablesCentralGovernanceName >}} (see *Change private key length*).
+- [SECURITY] Added support for 4096- bit key for certificates generated during registration with {{< TransferCFT/suitevariablesCentralGovernanceName >}} (see *Change private key length*).
 [Details](../governance_services_intro/register_cg)
 - [SECURITY] Password encryption for silent file installations. *UNIX *[Details](../cft_intro_install/unix_install_start_here/before_you_start_unix/new_install_ux)*,* and *Windows* [Details](../cft_intro_install/windows_install_start_here/before_you_start_win/properties_file_win)
 - [SECURITY] Fine Grain Access Control: you can use the NIDF parameter as a property of the TRANSFER resource.
 - [HPNS] SFTP is now available on Transfer CFT HP NonStop exclusively for OSS files.
 [Details](../protocols_start_here/sftp_intro)
 - [IBM i] Support passphrase of up to 32 characters for login connections with the Copilot server (UI, REST API).
 - [IBM i] The cft_support now collects SBS information.
-- [UNIX] Added ipcs -p command output while generating a cft_suppor archive.
+- [UNIX] Added ipcs - p command output while generating a cft_suppor archive.
-- [z/OS] Added support for the aes256-ctr, aes192-ctr, aes128-ctr cipher suites with the SFTP protocol.
+- [z/OS] Added support for the aes256- ctr, aes192- ctr, aes128- ctr cipher suites with the SFTP protocol.
-- [z/OS] Support for SAML 2.0 as an Identity Provides (IdP) with Transfer CFT installations enables Single Sign-On (SSO) for z/OS.
+- [z/OS] Support for SAML 2.0 as an Identity Provides (IdP) with Transfer CFT installations enables Single Sign- On (SSO) for z/OS.
 Details in the *[*Installation and Operations Guide z/OS*](../cft_intro_install/about_this_document_zos)*
 - [z/OS] Removed the dependency to Xerces XML library.
 - [z/OS] Added the ability to specify the VSAM component suffix when installing.
 Details in the *[Installation and Operations Guide z/OS](../cft_intro_install/about_this_document_zos)*

 ****Transfer CFT 3.5****

 - [z/OS] SFTP standardization means you can now use Transfer CFT z/OS to perform SFTP file transfers (HFS only).
 Details in the *[Transfer CFT z/OS Installation and Operations Guide](../cft_intro_install/about_this_document_zos)*
-- [CORE] Support for SAML 2.0 as an Identity Provides (IdP) with Transfer CFT installations enables Single Sign-On (SSO) for Windows and Unix platforms.
+- [CORE] Support for SAML 2.0 as an Identity Provides (IdP) with Transfer CFT installations enables Single Sign- On (SSO) for Windows and Unix platforms.
 [Details](../c_intro_userinterfaces/web_copilot_ui/use_saml)
 - [CORE] Added API Access Tokens for use in REST API bearer authentication.
 [Details](../app_integration_intro/using_apis/api_intro/api_authentication)
-- [CORE] You can integrate an active/active Transfer CFT architecture with multiple Secure Relay Router Agents to provide secure data distribution in a high-availability scenario.
+- [CORE] You can integrate an active/active Transfer CFT architecture with multiple Secure Relay Router Agents to provide secure data distribution in a high- availability scenario.
 [Details](../transport_security_start_here/sr_overview/cft_sr_conf_multinode)
 - [CORE] Developed and added Transfer CFT features to the web browser user interface, including Transfer CFT sever management (check the status, start, stop, and restart).
 See the [User interface comparison]() table.
 - [CORE] From the REST API you can perform Transfer CFT server administration (check the status, start, stop, and restart).
 Additionally, you can manage CFT, CFTIDF, and CFTXLATE objects.
-See the [Transfer CFT Swagger](http://apidocs.axway.com/swagger-ui/index.html?productname=transfercft&productversion=3.5&filename=transfercft-swagger-api.json) documentation for details.
+See the [Transfer CFT Swagger](http://apidocs.axway.com/swagger- ui/index.html?productname=transfercft&productversion=3.5&filename=transfercft- swagger- api.json) documentation for details.
 - [CORE] You can now implement Transfer CFT in a Microsoft Azure environment.
 [Details](../datasheet#Virtuali)
 - [CORE] You can integrate GlusterFS as storage for file transfers.
 [Details](../cft_intro_install/unix_install_start_here/before_you_start_unix/n_active_active/shared_file_prereq_ux#Standalo)
 - [UNIX] Added parameters that allow you to configure the Transfer CFT `systemd` service when using Central Governance.
 [Details](../cft_intro_install/unix_install_start_here/run_first_time_ux/run_first_time_ux/systemd_service_ux)